 The centrifugally-operated, speed-control weights are hidden from view on this engine, whereas the weights on hit-and-miss engines are generally mounted on one of the large flywheels where they are easily visible.
-(As an example, when you visit the farm, see the Nelson Brothers hit-and-miss engine, where all of the parts are being used in several appliances, especially lamps.
+(As an example, when you visit the farm, see the Nelson Brothers hit-and-miss engine, where all of the parts are

+Gasoline in the early part of the 20th century was somewhat expensive, whereas kerosene was cheaper, being used in several appliances, especially lamps.
 Hence, some engines, like this one, used two different fuels.
 This engine is started using a small amount of gasoline, then switched over to the cheaper kerosene when the engine comes up to a sufficient temperature.